Where to Stay in Shanghai: Best Areas + Hotels (2026)— lived here 1 year

 Airbnb & Guesthouses

 It sounds a bit scary, but I assure you it is not; the police are super friendly (I’ve had countless interactions).
-Just go there, and they will help you, or the host of the Airbnb will help you.
+Just go there, and they will help you, or the Airbnb host will.

 It works as follows: At the police station, you scan a QR code, enter your name, passport details, and a photo of your passport, and enter your email address.
 Upload it and within an hour you’ll get a confirmation.
 You don’t have to wait for the confirmation; you can go.
 The whole thing takes like ten minutes.

-A busy street scene in an urban area, perfect for those exploring where to stay in Shanghai, with pedestrians, police vehicles, and red Chinese lanterns hanging outside shops. -Copyright-moving-jack.com
+A busy street scene in an urban area, perfect for those exploring where to stay in Shanghai.

 Nanjing Road